opendevsecops/guide-aws-hacking/README.md

 From time to time you may encounter a bug which you can use to map emails to account ids and so on.
 Be on a constant lookout for these bugs.
 AWS appears tight in this regard but it like any other software is has its own challanges.

-## Access Tokens
+## Access

 If you are lucky and you know have some access tokens in the form of AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY and/or AWS_SESSION_TOKEN you can start interogating the AWS environment itself.
+You have done some pretty good job but there is still a lot to be done.

+## Persistence

 ## Methodology